The Body By Choice Advantage

 - Ask us what we are currently learning and what kind of credentials/continuing education we are pursuing.
 Most trainers have egos and think they know everything.
 Instead of investing in a quality credential, they get a cheap certification, so they can start making money ASAP.
 It’s sad that too many trainers do not realize that the more you learn, the more you will earn.
 20 years in the industry is not always 20 years of experience.
 A good trainer should be completing at least 4 continuing education courses/seminars a year.
+This prevents having 1 year of experience repeated 20 times.

-- Look at what we are charging.
+- Look at the rate of service.
 If trainers are good at what they do, they can and should charge more.
 If they are only charging $5-$30 per training session, odds are it’s because they are behind the curve.

 - How full is your trainer’s schedule?
 Are his or her clients achieving results?
 Success breeds success, and if a trainer has a full dance card of clients to train, you know he or she likely provides a quality service.

 - Good trainers know their anatomy.
 Without knowing origin and insertion, fiber type of muscle being worked, or even which muscle the exercise is training, injuries and muscle imbalances will inevitably occur.

 - Good trainers give credit where credit is due.
-It’s important that the trainer gives credit to the sources where they have learned this information.
+It’s important that the trainer gives credit to the sources where they have learned the information.
 Too many are stealing and trying to take credit for the work of others.
 I wouldn’t trust a thief with my health.

 - Check your trainers out on social media.
 Are they surrounding themselves with people that promote their passion?
 Are they being a good role model?
 Trainers are leaders, not followers.

 - Are they practicing what they preach and do they look the part?
-If you want to give dietary and exercise advice, you should be able to comfortably present the information with your “shirt off.”
+If you want to give exercise & dietary advice, you should be able to comfortably present the information with your “shirt off.”
 A trainer must stay connected with their clients through regular training, or program design suffers.